TN 284 (08-26)

 3

-Does the veteran have a living spouse, child (including an adult child disabled since childhood), or dependent parent (for disability compensation payments only)?
+Does the veteran have a living spouse, child (including an adult child attending school or disabled since childhood), or dependent parent (for disability compensation payments only)?

 • If yes, go to Step 5.